piergiorgio-roveda/geodashboard-demo/docs/case-studies.md

 ## Table of contents

-1. Real-world examples of Geodashboard in use
+1. Real-world examples
-2. Benefits and outcomes for organizations using Geodashboard
+2. Benefits and outcomes for organizations
-3. Lessons learned and best practices for using Geodashboard
+3. Lessons learned and best practices

+### Real-world examples

+...

+### Benefits and outcomes for organizations

+...

+### Lessons learned and best practices

+...